samanthacsik/NCEAS-DF-Semantics-Project/README.md

    |_figures
 ```

-### Software

-These analyses were performed in R (version ?) on the datateam.nceas.ucsb.edu server.

 ### Code

 * `0_functions.R`: custom functions for data wrangling & plotting; information regarding function purpose and arguments is included in the script